While World Market sells a variety of international foods, its stores generally don’t take EBT.

 Finding EBT-Approved Locations

-Contact your nearest World Market to find out about its status as a SNAP-approved retailer, or check the USDA’s SNAP retailer locator.
-Keep in mind, a retailer’s status can change, so if your local store does not currently accept EBT, it may take EBT in the future.
+You can contact your nearest World Market to find out about its status as a SNAP-approved retailer or check the USDA’s SNAP retailer locator.

-For more places where you can use your SNAP benefits, see our list of grocery stores that accept EBT.
+You can also see my list of stores that accept EBT.

 At approved stores, SNAP recipients can only use benefits to buy food items like bread, meat, and packaged snacks.